nightingaleproject/Reference-NCHS-API/README.md

 * POSTing a submission message containing a new death record
 * POSTing an update message containing an updated version of an existing death record
-* POSTing a void message voiding an existing death record
+* POSTing a void message voiding one or more existing death records
+* POSTing an alias message providing alias information for an existing death record
 * POSTing an acknowledgment message acknowledging receipt of a coding response message from NCHS
 * GETting response messages from NCHS, including
     * Acknowledgment messages acknowledging jurisdiction-submitted submission, update, and void messages